 Mix this great group of people, and you’ve got the A-team of residents that wanted to change a village.
 My head was spinning with information.
 We went for a quick lunch that lasted over 2 hours.
 Each explained what they do, they completed each other sentences, and we had laughs after laughs after laughs.

 Curtis had some ideas too.
 He loved outdoor activities and teaching and was well-educated.
 He was the perfect person to show the kids in the area how to survive in nature, amongst other things.
 Now, Curtis gives kayak tours, fishing tours and owns a glamping business.
 I had the chance to test the glamping during my trip to Newfoundland – glamping with minimal WIFI, no tv, but with heat, big blankets, and a lake.
-This is the Homestead Adventures
+The photo is from the Homestead Adventures

 The last two days, Mother Nature didn’t want me to go boating, kayaking, or fishing on the high sea.
 I still managed to get a hug from Heather, owner of @idasplace in Greenspond.
 Ida’s Place is a tea house that seats 12 guests at a time.
 It’s so pretty that you can walk around outdoors while you wait for your table and grab a made fresh daily cinnamon bun.
 Don’t forget to sign the guestbook and ask Ida about her history with this home of theirs!
 BTW It’s the yellow homestead in the top left photo above.

-With more details about Greenspond.
-I learned about the sealing industry, the danger of being out of the ice, and how physically demanding the job was.
+With more details about Greenspond, I learned about the sealing industry, the danger of being out of the ice, and how physically demanding the job was.
 I took a tour with Duane and Steven of Hare Bay Adventures.
 Did you notice as I’m moving from one location to the next, the guides are slowly switching.

 When I arrived in Newtown, in New-Wes-Valley, Greenspond, and Gambo, I found out these guides, and these experiences are all interlinked!
 They collaborate to give you the best possible experience they can.
 I’ve taken the liberty to add their website link in my blog if you need information.
 They cater to your wants, needs, and anything that they can help you plan to make this experience a success.